learn-co-curriculum/submitting-a-lab-osx/README.md

 **1. `learn open` to fork and clone your lab locally so you can work on it.**
 **2. `learn test` to run your local tests.**
 **3. `learn submit` to submit your solution.**

+You are now ready to practice the Learn workflow with your first lab!
+Congratulations!